top of page

 matarl@mail.tau.ac.il

-Matar completed her BSc in Psychobiology at Ben-Gurion University of the Negev, and joined the Segev Barak lab as an MSc student in 2020.
-Her research focuses on the role of FGF2 in the neurobiological mechanisms of alcohol addiction, specifically at the transition from moderate (goal-directed) to compulsive and habitual alcohol drinking.
+Matar completed a B.Sc. in Psychobiology at Ben-Gurion University of the Negev, and joined the Segev Barak lab as an M.Sc. student in 2020.
+Matar's research focuses on the role of FGF2 and microRNAs in the neurobiological mechanisms of alcohol addiction, specifically at the transition from moderate (goal-directed) to compulsive and habitual alcohol drinking.

 20200412_100503_edited.png